bzawisza/Inverted-Index-Search-Engine/README.md

 ### Searching the inverted index

-1. Each word is found in the inverted index to obtain the location of the occurance list.
+1. Each word is found in the inverted index to obtain the location of the occurrence list.
-2. The occurance list file is opened and map (url, score) is read into memory.
+2. The occurrence list file is opened and map (url, score) is read into memory.
-3. Each occurance list is reduced into one result by taking the intersection of each key.
+3. Each occurrence list is reduced into one result by taking the intersection of each key.
 The values (scores) are added together.
 4. Finally, the urls are sorted by score in descending order, and the results are returned to the user/

 ### Web Crawler